Wednesday, February 21, 2018

 Blending Factor: Very strong

-ENERGY TYPE: 3,1
+ENERGY TYPE: 3

 PROPERTIES: Antibacterial, anticoagulant, antifungal, antiviral, anti-infectious, anti-inflammatory, antispasmodic, analgesic, nervine, insect repellent and stimulant (immune).

-+ Strong
++ Strong and aggressive.

 + Ability to draw out the best in other people.

-+Well oriented, able to hold together amid confusion and clear up "fuzzy edges."
++ Well oriented, able to hold together amid confusion and clear up "fuzzy edges."

 + Feels connection with nature's strength and power